 There are studies showing that Ginkgo Biloba supplements reduce age-related decline in cognitive skills (36, 37).
 Specifically, one study in healthy middle-aged people showed significant improvements in memory and thinking skills (38)

 17Docosahexaenoic acid (DHA) can increase memory.
 Your brain right now is about 25% DHA because DHA’s role is to maintain the structure and the function of your brain (39).

 Even more impressive, 90% of the omega-3 fatty acids located in the brain are DHA (40).

-It’s no surprise that consumption of DHA supplements are related to increased memory, reaction times, and problem-solving skills in the average population and those with mild decline in brain function (41, 42).
+It’s no surprise that the consumption of DHA supplements is related to increased memory, reaction times, and problem-solving skills in the average population and those with a mild decline in brain function (41, 42).

 18Eicosapentaenoic acid (EPA) that improves mood.
 EPA protects the brain mainly through its anti-inflammatory properties because while DHA is linked with improved brain function, EPA is not (43).

 However, in patients with depression, EPA supplementation is linked to improved mood (44).

 19Resveratrol is an antioxidant that protects the hippocampus and improves memory.
 Foundational research hints that supplementing with resveratrol can improve memory because resveratrol can save your hippocampus from deterioration (44).